-The Town's unassigned fund balance is at a level sufficient to sustain government operations for a period of approximately three months.
+The Town's unassigned fund balance has fallen to a level insufficient to sustain government operations for a period of approximately one month.
 The government also maintains significant reserve accounts for future capital and program needs.

 Contacting the Town's Financial Management